Mental health services for over 18s

 If you’re feeling down or anxious, or just generally not in a good place, there are many mental health services and supports that can help you.

 What mental health services are there if I’m over 18?

-Once you’re 18, you don’t need the consent of a parent or guardian to contact any services, but you can ask for support from them if you think it would help you.
+Once you’re 18, you don’t need the consent of a parent or guardian to contact any services.
+But you can ask for support from them if you think it would help.